ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 5 .md

 The Razor component uses a set of UIControls designed for list building.  *UICardGrid* builds the Bootstrap Card and the table framework.
 You can explore the components code in the Github Repository - [CEC.Blazor/Components/UIControls/UIGridTable](https://github.com/ShaunCurtis/CEC.Blazor/tree/master/CEC.Blazor/Components/UIControls/UIGridTable).

 ### Wrap Up
 That wraps up this article.
-We've looked at the List Controls in detail to see how they work.
 Some key points to note:
 1. The differences in code between a Blazor Server and a Blazor WASM project are very minor.
-2. Almost all the functionality is implemented in the library components.
-Most application code is Razor markup for the individual record fields.
+2. Almost all functionality is implemented in the library components.
+Most of the application code is Razor markup for the individual record fields.
-3. Extensive use of Async functionality in the components and CRUD data access.
+3. Async functionality is used throughout the components and CRUD data access.